darylturner/node-netconf/README.md

 I'm happy to take pull requests for any added utility functions.

 Currently implemented are:
-commit, rollback, compare and load.
+commit, rollback, compare load and facts.

 **Commit**
 Commit candidate configuration to device.